mukesh-mehta/VDCNN/README.md

 Based on paper https://arxiv.org/abs/1606.01781 proposed by Alexis Conneau, Holger Schwenk, Loïc Barrault, Yann Lecun (2016)

 # toxic.ipynb
 This notebook contains end to end implementation on recent Kaggle Competition https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
-On public leaderboard it achieved 0.9608 score.
+On private leaderboard it achieved 0.9653 score and on public it achieved 0.9608.